-The time series of monthly mean temperature and salinity anomalies from 1950 to 1998 on Hamilton Bank at standard depths of 0, 50, 75 and 150 m are shown in Fig. 24 and 25, respectively.
-Annual anomalies relative to 1961-90 were calculated from all available monthly anomalies within each calendar year and then a 5-year running mean estimated.
+The time series of monthly mean temperature and salinity anomalies from 1950 to 1998 on Hamilton Bank at standard depths of 0, 50, 75 and 150 m are shown in Figs. 23 and 24, respectively.
+Annual anomalies were calculated from all available monthly anomalies and then a 5-year running mean estimated.
 This suppresses the high frequency variations and provides a representation of the long-term trends.
 Note that the monthly averages consist of a variable number of observations.

-The time series of the 5-year running means are characterized by variations with amplitudes ranging from ±1°C and with periods around 10 years.
-The cold periods of the early-1970s, the mid-1980s and to a lesser extent the early-1990s are present, however, the amplitude of these anomalies vary considerably with depth.
+The time series are characterized by large variations with amplitudes ranging from $\pm 1.0^{\circ}$ C and with periods ranging from 2 to 10 years.
+The cold periods of the early 1970s, the mid-1980s and to a lesser extent the early 1990s are present, however, the amplitude of these anomalies vary considerably with depth.
 Temperatures on Hamilton Bank have been warming since 1994, particularly in the deeper layers.
-There the waters were below normal from the early-1980s to 1994, similar to conditions further south at Station 27.
+There the waters were below normal from the early 1980s to 1994, similar to conditions further south at Station 27.
 During 1998, temperatures rose sharply at the surface to reach record highs.
-At subsurface depths of 50 and 75 m, temperatures oscillated about their longterm means whereas at 150 m temperatures were above normal.
-The smoothed salinity time series show very similar conditions as elsewhere on the shelf with fresher-than-normal conditions in the early-1970s, mid-1980s and early-1990s.
+At subsurface depths of 50 and 75 m, temperatures oscillated about their long-term means whereas at 150 m temperatures were above normal.
+The smoothed salinity time series show very similar conditions as elsewhere on the shelf with fresher than normal conditions in the early 1970s, mid 1980s and early 1990s.
 Salinities have been increasing since their low values of the mid-1990s and are now above normal throughout the water column.